dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/about-core-connections.md

 ### Catalog

 For adapters that support it, you can partially build the catalog.
-This allows for the catalog to be built for only a select number of models, by running `dbt docs generate --select ...`.
-For adapters that don't support partial catalog generation, you must run the full `dbt docs generate` to build the entire catalog.
+This allows the catalog to be built for only a select number of models via `dbt docs generate --select ...`.
+For adapters that don't support partial catalog generation, you must run `dbt docs generate` to build the entire (full) catalog.

 ### Source freshness
 You can measure source freshness using the warehouse metadata tables when the adapter supports it.
 This allows for calculating source freshness without using the `loaded_at` field and without querying the table directly.
-This is faster and more flexible.
-You can override this with the `loaded_at` field in the model config.
-If the adapter doesn't support this, you can still use the `loaded_at` field.
-You can measure source freshness using the metadata when the adapter supports it.
-This allows for calculating source freshness without using the `loaded_at` field and without querying the table directly.
-This is faster and more flexible (though it might be inaccurate at times).
+This is faster and more flexible (though it might be inaccurate at times, depending on how the warehouse tracks altered tables).
 You can override this with the `loaded_at` field in the model config.
 If the adapter doesn't support this, you can still use the `loaded_at` field.

 </VersionBlock>